MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 ## Overview

-The following table summarizes the steps to deploy and manage Microsoft Defender for Endpoint on Macs via Microsoft Intune:
+The following table summarizes the steps to deploy and manage Microsoft Defender for Endpoint on Macs via Microsoft Intune.
+See the following table for more detailed steps:

 |Step |Sample file name  |Bundle identifier  |
 |---------|---------|---------|